-This Shredded Banksy Painting Sold for 25 Million USD
+This Shredded Banksy Painting Sold for $25 Million

 Banksy, the British anonymous street artist, is one of the most highly sought-after artists in the contemporary space.
 The artwork titled Girl With Balloon went up for auction previously in 2018 at the auction house Sotheby’s, with high interest that the painting would fair well given the heightening demand of the artist’s market at the time.